ktrieu/new-website/blog/protected/bootloader/part-1.md

 second definition in the local crate (`loader_test`)
 ```

 Our panic handler is colliding with the default implementation provided by Rust for Linux systems.
 Of course, we’re not even writing code for a Linux system.
-Let's make sure Rust knows.
+Let's make sure Rust knows about that.

 ## Targets